BUY MEXICAN CANDY IN SHOPS, MARKETS AND DULCERIAS

 In a large glass case, miniature people in a model kitchen boil fruits in large cauldrons, roll out sweet confections and cut them into fancy shapes.
 A switch sets them all in motion.

-Morelia's most famous candies, Morelianas, are tortilla-shaped dulces de leche (milk candies), which taste like caramel.
+The most famous candies in Morelia are Morelianas, tortilla-shaped dulces de leche (milk candies), which taste like caramel.
 After the Spanish introduced dairy cattle to Mexico, in 1530, the nuns began incorporating milk into their candies.

 Dulce de leche milk candies